Using Pilot Systems to Execute Many Task Workloads on Supercomputers: RADICAL-Pilot

-The lifespan of pilots has four states distributed among the PilotManager, resource, and pilot instance (Fig.~\ref{fig:pilot-state-model}).
-Pilots are instantiated in the state \T{NEW} by the PilotManager, wait in a queue to be launched, and transition to \T{PM\_LAUNCH} when submitted to a Resource Manager (RM) via the SAGA API.
+The lifespan of pilots has 4 states distributed among the PilotManager, resource, and pilot instance (Fig.~\ref{fig:agent-arch_unit_pilot-state-models}a).
+Pilots are instantiated in the state \T{NEW} by the PilotManager, wait in a queue to be launched, and transition to \T{PM\_LAUNCH} when submitted to a Resource Manager (RM) via the SAGA API\@.
 Pilots wait in the queue of the RM and, once scheduled, become \T{P\_ACTIVE}.
 They remain in this state until the end of their lifetime, when they transition to \T{DONE}.

-The unit state model has nine states distributed across the UnitManager, MongoDB instance, and Agent (Fig.~\ref{fig:unit-state-model}).
+The unit state model has 9 states distributed across the UnitManager, MongoDB instance, and Agent (Fig.~\ref{fig:agent-arch_unit_pilot-state-models}b).
 Instantiated in the state \T{NEW} by the UnitManager, every unit is scheduled on an Agent (\T{UM\_SCHEDULING}) via a queue on a MongoDB instance.
 The unit is then scheduled on the required number of cores held by the Agent's pilot (\T{A\_SCHEDULING}), and finally executed (\T{A\_EXECUTING}).

-The unit state model pertains also to the input and output data of the units.
-When required, the input data of a unit are either pushed to the Agent (\T{U\_STAGING\_IN}) or pulled from the Agent (\T{A\_STAGING\_IN}), depending on data locality and sharing requirements.
-Similarly, the output data of the unit are staged out by the Agent and UnitManager (\T{A\_STAGING\_OUT}, \T{U\_STAGING\_OUT}) to a specified destination, e.g., the user workstation.
+When required by a unit, input data are staged in by the UnitManager and Agent (\T{UM\_STAGING\_IN}, \T{A\_STAGING\_IN}), and output data are staged out (\T{A\_STAGING\_OUT}, \T{U\_STAGING\_OUT}) to a specified destination, e.g., local/shared filesystem or user workstation.
 Both input and output staging are optional, depending on the requirements of the units.
-The actual file transfers are enacted via SAGA, and support (gsi)scp, (gsi)sftp, and Globus Online.
+The actual file transfers are enacted via local OS commands or RADICAL-SAGA, supporting (gsi)-scp, (gsi)-(s)ftp, and Globus Online.

-The state transitions represented in Figures~\ref{fig:pilot-state-model} and~\ref{fig:unit-state-model} are sequential and every transition can fail or be canceled by the PilotManager or UnitManager.
+The state transitions of Fig.~\ref{fig:agent-arch_unit_pilot-state-models} are sequential, and every transition can fail or be canceled by the PilotManager or UnitManager.
 All state transitions are managed by the PilotManager, UnitManager, and Agent components.
-The only special case is the transition of the pilots to the state \T{P\_ACTIVE} which is dictated by the resource's RM, but managed by the PilotManager.
+The only special case is the transition of the pilots to the state \T{P\_ACTIVE} which is determined by the resource's RM and managed by the PilotManager.

-Each component of RP has a independent semantic scope.
-This enables modularity isolating implementation complexity and supporting diverse use cases and environments.
-For example, unit scheduling can be implemented by exchangeable Scheduler components, suitable for applications of diverse scales, with different coordination patterns, and executed on Beowulf clusters or Cray machines.